aaronparker/aaronparker.github.io/_posts/2013-12-28-customize-the-windows-default-profile.md

 ## Pinning and Unpinning Shortcuts

 A common requirement is to modify the the pinned shortcuts on the Taskbar or Start menu.
 This can be automated using a script, which needs to run a first logon (either as the user, or in the profile copied over the default profile via Sysprep/CopyProfile).
-Unfortunately I can&#8217;t find the original source for this script; however it works quite well and allows you to pin shortcuts to and unpin shortcuts from the Taskbar and Start menu via a command line.
+Unfortunately I can't find the original source for this script; however it works quite well and allows you to pin shortcuts to and unpin shortcuts from the Taskbar and Start menu via a command line.
 The script is available here:

 <p class="important">
   [download id=&#8221;62&#8243; format=&#8221;1&#8243;]
 </p>

 Note that Windows 8 and above, do not expose a programatic method to pin and unpin shortcuts to the Start screen.
-If you&#8217;re looking to customise the Start screen, refer to this existing article: <http://stealthpuppy.com/customizing-the-windows-8-1-start-screen-dont-follow-microsofts-guidance/>.
+If you're looking to customise the Start screen, refer to this existing article: <http://stealthpuppy.com/customizing-the-windows-8-1-start-screen-dont-follow-microsofts-guidance/>.

 ## Modifying the Windows Libraries

 By default, the Libraries introduced in Windows 7, include the public folder locations.
-Removing these or adding locations requires editing the Libraries; however they&#8217;re stored in XML files and are created at first logon.
+Removing these or adding locations requires editing the Libraries; however they're stored in XML files and are created at first logon.
 To modify the libraries, you can use a command line tool ShLib.exe.
-Like pinning and unpinning shortcuts, this tool also needs to be run at first logon (and won&#8217;t work via CopyProfile).
+Like pinning and unpinning shortcuts, this tool also needs to be run at first logon (and won't work via CopyProfile).
 This article, [Administratively Create and Modify Windows 7 Libraries](http://www.grimadmin.com/article.php/creating-modifying-windows-7-libraries), covers the use of ShLib.exe quite well.

 ## Implementing a Script to Modify the Default Profile

-Once you&#8217;ve created your script to make changes to the default registry, modify the default profile folder locations, pin and unpin shortcuts and make changes to the Libraries, you&#8217;ll need to implement the changes on the target PCs via script.
+Once you've created your script to make changes to the default registry, modify the default profile folder locations, pin and unpin shortcuts and make changes to the Libraries, you'll need to implement the changes on the target PCs via script.
 Using an automation solution such as the Microsoft Deployment Toolkit (or an ESD like System Center Configuration Manager) the script can be run during a deployment task sequence.
 In the case of MDT, the script will be run after Windows unattended setup has completed in the local Administrator context.
 This way the script will have full elevation and write access to the default profile.
 An ESD solution will typically run the script via the local SYSTEM account.
-If you need to make changes to existing PCs, you&#8217;ll need a method to do so, such as an advertisement in Configuration Manager.
+If you need to make changes to existing PCs, you'll need a method to do so, such as an advertisement in Configuration Manager.
 If you take this approach, you can combine a script that makes direct changes to the default profile with the CopyProfile approach.
 That allows you to modify the profile for deployments from an unmodified OS as well as a custom image, keeping consistency across deployment types.

 # Example Scripts